mik3hall/qcapp/README.md

 The application is written in Java but is being developed and currently only tested on MacOS.
 A Unix version should be doable, but I'm not sure how some of the shell script based would be handled on Windows.
 I'll add having a linux app version to the to-do list.

+Anyhow it's still very much a work in progress that I'm not going to try and do a lot of cleanup or explaining now.

 _______________________________________